This post may contain affiliate links.

 How To Make This Pumpkin Coffee Cake:

-Before you start with the cake batter, preheat the oven and then combine and whisk the dry cake ingredients and set aside.
+- Before you start with the cake batter, preheat the oven and then combine and whisk the dry cake ingredients in a small bowl and set aside.

-- Prepare the Cake: From there, cream the softened butter and sugar until creamy, light and fluffy.
+- Prepare the Cake: Cream the softened butter and sugar until creamy, light and fluffy with an electric mixer in a large bowl.
 Add in the milk, egg and vanilla and beat until fully incorporated.

-- Add in the dry ingredients slowly into the wet and beat, again just until mixed fully.
+- Add in the dry ingredients slowly into the wet ingredients and beat, again just until mixed fully.
 The batter will be thick.
-Pour the batter into a well greased 9x9 inch baking pan and spread to even out.
+Pour the batter into a well greased 9×9 inch baking pan and spread to even out.

 - Prepare the Streusel Topping: Mix together the flour, brown sugar and cinnamon to combine.
 Add in the cold, small cubed butter and use a pastry cutter or fork to break down the butter until coarse and crumbly.
 You can use a food processor for this step, just requires another dish to clean, and sometimes I am not in the mood for more!